 A construction site by its nature is a dynamic setting.
 Environmental control measures may not be installed all the time while the project is being constructed.
 However, when there is a high risk of erosion (predicted high intensity or prolonged period of rainfall), the environmental control measures should be installed to reduce the risk of erosion of material from the construction site.
-If the typical impact assessment methodology used during an EIA process were to be used on a construction project (on a regular basis), the principle of the methodology would still be required to be the same.
+If the typical impact assessment methodology used during an EIA process were to be used on a construction project (on a regular basis), the principle of the methodology should be sustained.
 However, decisions on a construction site need to be made with a quicker turnaround time than the preparation of an EIA Report.
 Therefore, the type of impact assessment methodology may be influenced by the criteria that would be affected by the construction process.

-In South Africa, the impact assessment methodology used in an EIA Report to determine the significance rating would typically the equation below.
-Each criteria used is assigned a pre-defined value from 1-5, which rates the criteria from low, low-medium, medium-high and high.
-These numerical values are then calculated using the equation below and a significance rating is thus calculated.
+In South Africa, a typical impact assessment methodology used in an EIA Report to determine the significance rating is shown in the equation below.
+Each criteria used is assigned a pre-defined value from 1-5, which rates the criteria from low, low-medium, medium, medium-high and high.
+A significance rating is calculated based on the numerical values entered into the equation below.